 Jill McCluskey said over 400 universities across the nation have adopted this promise, including the U.

 “I think everyone can do something.
 We can all make a difference and we make Lauren’s promise to each other even, that I will listen and believe you if someone is threatening you.
 Students can support each other and help victims get resources so that they can be safe.
-If you see something, say something and report it,” McCluskey continued.
+If you see something, say something and report it,” McCluskey said.

 Students on campus such as Arden Cook, a junior majoring in political science at the U and a member of ASUU, also believes that events like Lauren’s Lap are a positive way to recognize the issue of dating violence and honoring Lauren McCluskey.